 From noon to 8 p.m.
 Monday to Wednesday, and noon to 11 p.m. from Thursday to Sunday, a hot dog cart will be available for guests outside of Drum Bar.
 Hot dogs are $2 with Players Club Cards and $3 without.
 The cart also offers nachos, chips and soft drinks.

 The poker room at Rivers Pittsburgh

 The Rivers Poker Room is currently closed.
 When PA casinos reopened, poker rooms were not permitted to operate due to players handling cards and chips.
-The plan at that time was to continually monitor and adjust according to guidance from the CDC and the Pennsylvania Department of Health.
+The plan at that time was to continually monitor the situation and adjust things according to guidance from the CDC and the Pennsylvania Department of Health.

 PGCB Director of Communications Doug Harbach gave this update to PlayPennsylvania last week about poker rooms in Pennsylvania: